andersfylling/sorting-nine-inputs-requires-twenty-five-comparisons/README.md

 ## Features

 - Multi-threading
-- Scalable memory usage (segments of networks and sets are written/read from files)
+- Scalable memory usage
 - Minimal heap allocations
 - Test suite
 - Somewhat modular code

+TODO: benchmark

 ## Code flow
 The generate and prune approach, is what it sounds; it generates all the networks and their output sets for a given layer and then compares the outputs sets against each other in order to remove redundant networks.